VictorVick22/Operating-System-Coursework1/week2/readme.md

 Phase 2: Security Planning and Testing Methodology (Week 2)

-1. Performance Testing Plan
-I will monitor the server remotely from the workstation (192.168.56.10) using SSH.
-Tools used: htop, iotop, nload, vmstat, and sar (from sysstat).
-Baseline will be recorded with an idle system, then repeated under load using stress-ng --cpu 4 --io 2 --vm 2 --timeout 300s.
-All results will be saved with timestamps and screenshots for comparison before/after hardening.
+**1. Performance Testing Plan (Remote Monitoring)** All monitoring and testing will be performed remotely from the workstation (192.168.56.10) over SSH.
+Tools used: htop, vmstat, iostat, nethogs, sar (sysstat), and dstat.
+Baseline measurements will be taken on an idle system, unhardened server.
+Each hardening step will be applied one-by-one, and the same tests repeated to measure performance impact.
+Load will be generated with stress-ng (CPU, memory, I/O) and iperf3 (network).
+Minecraft PaperMC server will be used as real-world mixed workload.
+All output will be timestamped and saved using script + tee for reproducible graphs.

-2. Security Configuration Checklist
+**2. Security Configuration Checklist**

-SSH Hardening: Disable root login (PermitRootLogin no), password authentication (PasswordAuthentication no), use key-only, change port to 2222, limit to user vick.
+- SSH: Port 2222, key-only authentication, disable root login, disable password auth, Fail2Ban installed
-Firewall (UFW): Enable UFW, allow only SSH (port 2222) from 192.168.56.10, deny everything else.
+- Firewall (UFW): Default deny, allow only port 2222 from 192.168.56.10
-Automatic Updates: Install unattended-upgrades, configure auto security updates.
+- Automatic security updates: unattended-upgrades configured for security only
-User Privileges: Only one admin user (vick) in sudo group, no unnecessary users.
+- User management: Only user “vick” with sudo rights, no other accounts
-Mandatory Access Control: Install and enable AppArmor (aa-enforce /etc/apparmor.d/*).
+- Mandatory Access Control: AppArmor in enforce mode for all profiles (sshd, java, etc.)
-Network Security: Disable IPv6, ensure no open ports except 2222.
+- Disable IPv6 in sysctl
+- Regular apt autoremove & log monitoring with logwatch

-3. Threat Model (Top 3 Threats)
+**3. Threat Model (Top 3)**

-Brute-force SSH attack → Mitigated by key-only auth + Fail2Ban + non-standard port.
+1. Remote brute-force → mitigated by key-only + non-standard port + Fail2Ban
-Unpatched vulnerabilities → Mitigated by unattended-upgrades and weekly manual checks.
+2. Zero-day vulnerabilities → mitigated by automatic security updates
-Local privilege escalation → Mitigated by minimal users, AppArmor profiles, and regular apt update && apt upgrade.
+3. Local privilege escalation → mitigated by minimal users + AppArmor confinement

+All changes will be tested with nmap, ssh-audit, and lynis before/after.

+References
-[1] Ubuntu Security Team, “SSH/OpenSSH/Configuring,” Ubuntu Documentation, 2024.
+[1] Ubuntu Security Team, “SSH Hardening,” 2024.
 [Online].
-Available: https://help.ubuntu.com/community/SSH/OpenSSH/Configuring

-[2] Canonical Ltd., “Automatic Updates,” Ubuntu Server Guide, 2024.
+[2] Canonical, “Unattended Upgrades,” Ubuntu Server Guide, 2024.
 [Online].
-Available: https://ubuntu.com/server/docs/automatic-updates

-[3] AppArmor Documentation Team, “AppArmor Administration,” Ubuntu, 2024.
+[3] AppArmor Documentation, 2024.
 [Online].
-Available: https://wiki.ubuntu.com/AppArmor